Can testosterone help with menopause?

 What happens to testosterone levels in menopause?

-As you transition toward menopause, your testosterone level typically falls along with other hormones such as oestrogen and progesterone.
+In the transition toward menopause (known as perimenopause), your testosterone level typically falls along with other hormones such as oestrogen and progesterone.

 This drop in testosterone occurs naturally as part of the ageing process in men and women.
 But in women, the fall in testosterone appears to be partly due to the loss of ovarian function in menopause.